CURRENT STATUS

 - It means the state cannot enforce the law in question, in this case, the age restriction requirements in MN 624.714, the Permit to Carry law.

-- Does this mean that 18-20 year olds can apply for a Permit to Carry today?
+- Does this mean that 18-20-year-olds can apply for a Permit to Carry today?

 - Does this impact any other laws?